IndustryFusion/DigitalTwin/semantic-model/opcua/docs/mapping-concept.md

     "hasPropertyZ": false
  }
  ```
-## Semantic conversion of OPCUA Object-arrays
+## Conversion of OPCUA Object-arrays

 Objects which are part of an array are typcially defined with a template <> definition.
 E.g. object_<no> means that there could be object_1, object_2, ... browsepath.
 The problem of this is that the name convention is not exactly specified, so object_#1, object#2, ... or object_01, object_02, ... is also possible.
 Moreover, this makes it difficult to write logic which addresses all element in an array because one needs to guess the names with a pattern.
 Therefore, we treat this case different.
 A NGSI-LD instance of such an object would look as follows: